rogeriochaves/elm-testable/README.md

 This is a fork from [avh4's elm-testable](https://github.com/avh4/elm-testable), which is getting rewritten in Native code.
 This fork will keep being elm only.

-There are still some pending functionalities, like spawning tasks, http.progress, effect managers and so on.

-Also, the Http API is not fully compatible with the original one, as you cannot pass Expect, only the Decoder for the request function.
+This fork was upgraded to Elm 0.18 and has exciting new features, like testing your Html, querying, triggering events and so on.

 [![Build Status](https://snap-ci.com/rogeriochaves/elm-testable/branch/master/build_image)](https://snap-ci.com/rogeriochaves/elm-testable/branch/master)

 # rogeriochaves/elm-testable

 This package allows you to write components that follow the Elm Architecture in a way that is testable.
-To allow this, elm-testable provides testable versions of the `Task`, `Effects`, `Http` and `Process` modules, as well as `Testable.TestContext` to test testable components and `Testable` to integrate testable components with your Elm app.
+To allow this, elm-testable provides testable versions of the `Html`, `Task`, `Effects`, `Http` and `Process` modules, as well as `Testable.TestContext` to test testable components and `Testable` to integrate testable components with your Elm app.

 ## Example testable component

 The only difference between a testable component and a standard component is the added `Testable.` in several imports.
 (With the exception of `Cmd`, which conflicts with the default import of `Platform.Cmd`)

 Here is the diff of converting `RandomGif.elm` into a testable component: